paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2010-02-16-bbc_online_gvl.md

   content: |
     I really enjoyed reading this post.

-    I've always rated the BBC's online offering and I came across the GVL last year, reading with great interest.
+    I’ve always rated the BBC’s online offering and I came across the GVL last year, reading with great interest.

-    I worried that with the beeb's budget cuts, the website would suffer dramatically -- already there is reduced quality in the copy on the news section, with spelling and grammer mistakes occurring more often -- however it seems they're still pioneering, and this pleases me greatly.
+    I worried that with the beeb’s budget cuts, the website would suffer dramatically – already there is reduced quality in the copy on the news section, with spelling and grammer mistakes occurring more often – however it seems they’re still pioneering, and this pleases me greatly.

-    Your post however has worried me, in that I'm currently working on a site that uses Verdana almost exclusively... looks nice enough to me though!
+    Your post however has worried me, in that I’m currently working on a site that uses Verdana almost exclusively… looks nice enough to me though!

 - author: whatweretheythinking
   gravatar: 4cc96b2e68d5744607b77bf5709ad4c7